Bioregion: Methodology and classification

 While references to bioregions (or biogeographical regions) have become increasingly common in scholarly literature related to life sciences, "there is little agreement on how to best classify and name such regions, with several conceptually related terms being used, often interchangeably."
 Bioregions can take many forms and operate at many scales – from very small ecosystems or 'biotopes' to ecoregions (which can be nested at different scales) to continent-scale distributions of plants and animals, like biomes or realms.
 All of them, technically, can be considered types of bioregions sensu lato and are often referred to as such in academic literature.

-In 2014, J. Marrone documented a history of 13 biogeographical concepts in "On Biotas and their names".
-A recent review of scholarly literature finds 20 unique biotic methods to define bioregions—based on populations of specific plant and animals species or species assemblages.
+In 2014, J. Morrone documented a history of 13 biogeographical concepts in "On Biotas and their names".
+A recent review of scholarly literature finds 20 unique biotic methods to define bioregions—based on populations of specific plant and animal species or species assemblages.
 These range from global and continental scales to sub-continental and regional scales to sub-regional and local scales.